couchbase/libcouchbase/doc/cbc-pillowfight.markdown

   Specify more information to standard error about what the client is doing.
 You may specify this option multiple times for increased output detail.

+## EXAMPLES

+Run against a bucket (`a_bucket`) on a cluster on a remote host:

+    cbc-pillowfight -U couchbase://192.168.33.101/a_bucket

+Run with 20 threads/instances, each doing one operation at a time:

+    cbc-pillowfight -t 20 -B 1

+Run 100 iterations of 2MB item sizes, using a dataset of 50 items

+    cbc-pillowfight -M $(1024*1024) -m $(1024*1024) -c 100 -I 50

+Connect to an SSL cluster at `secure.net`:

+    cbc-pillowfight -U couchbases://secure.net/topsecret_bucket

 ## TODO